dxwhood/honours-thesis/README.md

   - Includes source code, experiments, and utility scripts.

 - **`literature-review/`**:
-  - Houses papers, summaries, and any related work that informs the research.
+  - Contains papers, summaries, and any related work that informs the research.

 - **`baseline-algorithms/`**:
   - Stores implementations of baseline algorithms for comparative analysis.

 - **`environments/`**:
-  - Contains custom or modified reinforcement learning environments used in the research.
+  - Contains custom and/or modified reinforcement learning environments used in the research.

 - **`data/`**:
   - A place for experimental data, both raw and processed.